 Even if the glare blinds you for a moment, but you hit another motorist, you’re still responsible for the damage.
 In a case like this, it’s assumed that you’re taking appropriate precautions when the sun is out and know which times it is at its brightest.

 Did temporary blindness from the sun contribute to your motor vehicle accident?
-If you’re now dealing with time off work, medical bills and an insurance company that won’t adequately compensate you, Trantolo & Trantolo is here to help.
-To learn more, contact one of our car accident attorneys today.
+If you’re now dealing with time off work, medical bills, and an insurance company that won’t adequately compensate you, Trantolo & Trantolo is here to help.
+To learn more, contact a Connecticut car accident lawyer at Trantolo & Trantolo today.